 But a significant number of people who come to me have already had counselling or CBT, found it helpful to a point, and are still dealing with the anxiety.
 What they often describe is understanding the anxiety much better: identifying its roots, seeing its patterns, knowing what triggers it.
 But still not being able to stop it in the moment.

-That gap, between understanding and changing, is where hypnotherapy tends to be most useful.
+That gap, between understanding and changing, is where hypnotherapy can be useful.
 It's not that understanding doesn't matter.
-It's that the anxiety pattern is stored beneath the level where understanding lives, and updating it requires access to that level.
+It's that the anxiety pattern may be behaving automatically, below deliberate thought, and updating it can require more than insight alone.

 What About Online Sessions?
 Are They As Good?